 The primary load for a mooring dolphin comes from the tension in the mooring line.
 It is typically constructed as an open pile supported structure.
 Where filled (solid) construction is permitted, a single sheet pile cell may be used.
-When a platform is provided for the dolphin, it should be large enough to allow a 3-ft-wide (0.9 m) walking space all around the mooring hardware.
+When a platform is provided for the dolphin, it should be large enough to allow a 3-foot-wide (1 m) walking space all around the mooring hardware.

 Timber mooring dolphins can be constructed from 7, 19, or 37 wood piles with a king pile in the center and other piles arranged in a circular pattern around the king pile.
-A 19-pile dolphin is illustrated in Figure 4-4(A).
+A 19-pile dolphin is illustrated in Figure 4-6(A).
 Limit the use of timber dolphins to facilities not requiring high capacity mooring points.
 Timber dolphins may be required for magnetic sensitive facilities.
 In areas with ready access to timber piles, timber dolphins may be popular for small craft, tugs, patrol craft and barges.
-For higher loads, a concrete dolphin is preferred, which is illustrated in Figure 4-4(B).
-Because both timber and concrete dolphins can be expected to move significantly (1 to 6 in (25 to 150 mm)) from the lateral load, design and detail the access walkway to allow for this movement.
-For situations where significant pile pullout capacities are needed, consider steel spin fin piles.
+For higher loads, a concrete dolphin is preferred, which is illustrated in Figure 4-6(B).
+Because both timber and concrete dolphins can be expected to move significantly (1 to 6 inch (25 to 152 mm)) from the lateral load, design and detail the access walkway to allow for this movement.